Mitigating Biases for Instruction-following Language Models via Bias Neurons Elimination: Methods

 \subsection{Biased Knowledge Mitigation}

-This section describes how to mitigate the detected bias neurons using a structured pruning method.
+This section describes how to eliminate the detected bias neurons using a structured pruning method.
 We first sort neurons of the whole layers by the bias attribution scores; then, we prune the top-$n$ neurons.
-Suppose that a weight matrix $W \in \mathbb{R}^{d \times l}$ is a linear matrix multiplication parameter, and then the matrix after pruning is denoted as $\tilde{W} = (W_{ij})_{\substack{1\leq i\leq d\\ j\in \mathcal{M}}}$, where $\mathcal{M}$ is the set of bias neuron indices about the $W$.
-If the bias term $b \in \mathbb{R}^{l}$ is added to the operation for an affine transformation, the bias term can also be pruned by performing the $\tilde{b} = (b_{i})_{i \in \mathcal{M}}$ operation similarly.
-The bias mitigated parameters are used to compute the new representation by performing the transformation operation $h\tilde{W}$ or $h\tilde{W}+\tilde{b}$.
+Suppose that a weight matrix $W \in \mathbb{R}^{d \times l}$ is a linear matrix multiplication parameter, and then the matrix after pruning is denoted as $\tilde{W} = (W_{ij})_{\substack{1\leq i\leq d\\ j\notin \mathcal{M}}}$, where $\mathcal{M}$ is the set of bias neuron indices about the $W$.
+If the bias term $b \in \mathbb{R}^{l}$ is added to the operation for an affine transformation, the bias term can also be pruned by performing the $\tilde{b} = (b_{i})_{i \notin \mathcal{M}}$ operation similarly.
+The bias-mitigated parameters are used to compute the new representation by performing the transformation operation $h\tilde{W}$ or $h\tilde{W}+\tilde{b}$.
 Notice that this method is model-agnostic since all neural network models consist of linear transformation layers.
-For example, transformer variants have self-attention, cross-attention, and feed-forward network (FFN) modules; all these modules include linear matrix multiplication operations.
+For example, transformer variants have self-attention, cross-attention, and feed-forward network (FFN) modules, all of which include linear matrix multiplication operations.